Developer: Visco Publisher: Sega Release: 1993 Genre: Platformer

 The peaceful land of Alurea is attacked by monsters and its population decimated.
 The only survivors are the twin sons of the King who grow up ignorant of their homeland.
 When they are finally told of what happened to their kingdom the brothers set out to rid Alurea of evil.
 Released in the arcade under the name Mega Twins this was not one of Capcom’s higher profile releases.
 Despite its low profile it still saw a wide variety of ports.
 The Genesis version published by Sega is a solid edition of a forgotten arcade game and worth tracking down for a few bucks.

 Chiki Chiki Boys in many ways is similar to the on foot sections of Legendary Wings.
 Enemies spawn endlessly and drop gold used to buy upgrades in between levels.
 Unlike Legendary Wings you can’t fly freely outside of designated levels.
 The brothers are quite agile though, able to grab and climb walls to find hidden treasure chests everywhere.
 Speaking of treasure to see the true ending will require some exploration.
-Two dragon eye stones are required to fight the real final boss.
+Two dragon eye stones are necessary to fight the real final boss.
 One is earned normally but the other is well hidden.
-It’s a feat that the stone is so well hidden; the levels are short by genre standards even though Chiki Chiki Boys covers a lot of ground.
+It is a feat that they hide that stone so well; the levels are short by genre standards even though Chiki Chiki Boys covers a lot of ground.
 Next to the two playable characters the multiple endings give the game replay value.

 Most arcade games waste no time stealing your money with their aggressive difficulty.
 Chiki Chiki Boys feels more like a console game in comparison.
 Even though enemies almost never stop spawning they go down easily.
 I would imagine that is to help accrue gold as half the items are very expensive.
 Health pills are spaced out evenly and are cheap to buy between levels.
 Although the bosses are large their patterns are easily recognizable within seconds.
 They are damage sponges annoyingly are easy to deal with.
-So long as you up with new gear the difficulty spikes are kept in check.
-The game certainly tries to be difficult; your life is not replenished between levels and you only have a single life and must buy credits.
+So long as you keep up with new gear the difficulty spikes are manageable.
+The game certainly tries to be difficult; your life does not replenish between levels and you only have a single life and must buy credits.
 But I found it tame compared to most arcade ports.

 My one gripe is the lack of multiplayer.
 The absence of any multiplayer is completely egregious.
-I don’t understand why it was excised either; maybe technical reasons?
+I don’t understand why; maybe technical reasons?
 Toward the end of the game there is rampant slowdown as groups of enemies and rows of coins spawn.
 With two players I can imagine it would be a slideshow.
 But I still think it would have been worth including.
 The game would be insanely easy but that’s nothing a bump in difficulty couldn’t fix.
 It’s a missed opportunity for sure but far from a deal breaker.

 In Closing